Syrian revolution: April 2011

 Opposition demonstration in Baniyas on 29 April 2011.

 As the uprisings continued, the Syrian government began launching major military operations to suppress resistance, signaling a new phase in the uprising.
 On 25 April, Daraa, which had become a focal point of the uprising, was one of the first cities to be besieged by the Syrian Army.
 An estimated hundreds to 6,000 soldiers were deployed, firing live ammunition at demonstrators and searching house to house for protestors, slaughtering hundreds.
-Shabiha mercenaries, loyal to the Assad dynasty, were also deployed by Assad regime in towns and cities across the country to unleash violence against Syrian civilians.
-They engaged in looting homes, businesses, and economic assets of populations targeted by the Ba'athist military apparatus.
+Shabiha mercenaries, loyal to the Assad dynasty, were deployed in towns and cities across the country to unleash violence against Syrian civilians.
+They looted homes, businesses, and economic assets of populations targeted by the Ba'athist military apparatus.

 Tanks were used for the first time against demonstrators, and snipers took positions on the rooftops of mosques.
 Mosques used as headquarters for demonstrators and organizers were especially targeted.
 Security forces began shutting off water, power and phone lines, and confiscating flour and food.
 Clashes between the army and opposition forces, which included armed protestors and defected soldiers, led to the death of hundreds.

-By 28 April, Syrian Arab armed forces had shut down all communications and completely besieged the city of Daraa, which resulted in the forced starvation of the people of the city.
-Defections from the Arab Socialist Ba'ath party also increased, as 233 Ba'ath Party members resigned on 28 April.
+By 28 April, the Syrian Arab armed forces had shut down all communications and completely besieged Daraa, resulting in starvation within the city.
+Defections from the Arab Socialist Ba'ath party also increased, as 233 members resigned on 28 April.
 This was in denunciation of the increasingly fatal violence that was getting unleashed on civilians.

 Throughout April, Ba'athist security forces intensified its campaign of large-scale detainment and torture of Syrian protestors, journalists and activists across state prisons.
 On April 29, a 13-year-old boy named Hamza Ali al-Khateeb was arrested by forces of the Baathist mukhabarat during protests held in the village of Saida.
-For nearly a month, Hamza was held in police custody, where he endured regular torture and mutilation of his body.
+For nearly a month, Hamza was held in police custody, where he endured regular torture and mutilation.